Select Page

 PRF preparations should be used in most dental surgical procedures…especially wisdom teeth removal…It accelerates and strengthens bone regeneration and lessens the chances of infection, pain and swelling.”
 Dr. Adams is a big supporter of PRF procedures for dental implants, bone grafting and oral maxillofacial surgery.

-PRF Prevents Infection in Wisdom Teeth Extraction Sites
+PRF Prevents Infection and Cavitations in Wisdom Teeth Extraction Sites

 Oral surgery procedures come with a great risk of infection due to exposed bone tissue.
 Dry sockets are not uncommon.
 Especially in cases of tooth extractions and implants where bony defects (holes) extend open deep into the jaw.
 Care must be taken during any bone surgery.
 Wisdom teeth removal procedures come with the highest risk.
 Wisdom teeth are very difficult to clean and the jawbone is often already infected at the time of surgery.
 Platelet rich fibrin procedures are invaluable in getting proper healing after removal of wisdom teeth.